More Grizzly Tales for Gruesome Kids: The Pie Man

 Donald has always sucked his thumb, even as he sleeps.
-It began a few days after his birth and confused all hospital staff who interacted with him.
-A midwife warned his parents that The Pie Man (also known as the Patty Man and Filo Fella) might visit him if he never stops, and chop off his thumbs to hold up pie pastry tops.
-When the new family were discharged, Donald's parents agreed to stop their new son's habit any way they could.
-They began by pulling his hand away, immediately discovering Donald's mouth had a strong grip, so they tickled his nose as he slept and slid a dummy into his mouth before he sneezed.
-This later backfires as Donald aged, sucking the dummy everywhere he went; he had destroyed several objects in the living room from finding substitutes whenever it went missing.
-The family doctor suggested to his parents they should try to throw the dummy away but during the first attempt with Donald's father on rollerskates, Donald drew breath so hard, the dummy flew out the bin and back into his mouth.
+It begins a few days after his birth and confuses all hospital staff who interacts with him.
+A midwife warns his parents that The Pie Man (also known as the Patty Man and Filo Fella) might visit him if he never stops, and chop off his thumbs to hold up pie pastry tops.
+When the new family are discharged, Donald's parents agree to stop their new son's habit any way they can.
+They began by pulling his hand away, immediately discovering Donald's mouth has a strong grip, so they tickle his nose as he sleeps and slides a dummy into his mouth before he sneezes.
+This later backfires as Donald ages, sucking the dummy everywhere he goes; he destroys several objects in the living room from finding substitutes whenever it goes missing.
+The family doctor suggests to his parents they should try to throw the dummy away but during the first attempt with Donald's father on rollerskates, Donald draws breath so hard, the dummy flies out the bin and back into his mouth.

 Now at eleven-years-old, Donald still sucks the old dummy and every person he walked past in the street stared.
 The family visits Loch Ness and his parents show him the monster's alleged sighting, where his mother pulls the dummy out with a monkey wrench and throws it into the loch.
 Donald jumps in to rescue it but retreats when he hears growling.
 As the family leave in the car for home, Donald is restless as his parents are still celebrating.
 He sticks a thumb into his mouth and turns contented as his parents drive back, buy scuba diving equipment and dive into Loch Ness to find the dummy.
 To their horror, Donald disgustedly rejects it because his thumb tastes better.

 At home, a kindly pie seller arrives at the front door.
 Donald's parents run to his bedroom door and order him not to suck his thumb as Donald watches the salesman from his bedroom window.
 The salesman travels up on the steam from the pies and Donald lets him in.
 An empty pie dish is taken out of the man's basket and he asks for Donald's hands, but Donald refuses to stop sucking.
 The man tries to pull his hands away but they do not move.
 Donald gloats, making the man smirk, and Donald is dragged off his feet and pushed into the pie dish.
 Donald's parents break into the room to find it empty, apart from a steaming pie on their son's window sill.